-The increase in the distributed solar energy resources is changing the way the network is used with two-way energy flows and new daily load profiles emerging across the network.
+The increase in the Distributed Energy Resources (e.g., solar PV) is changing the way the network is used, with two-way energy flows and new daily load profiles emerging across the network.

-In some areas this has been quite significant with the 'hollowing out' of demand at the substation level during daylight hours and a reduction in traditional afternoon electricity peak demands, as represented in the demand profile graph below.
+In some areas, this has been quite significant with the 'hollowing out' of demand at the substation level during daylight hours and a reduction in traditional afternoon electricity peak demands, as represented in the demand profile graph below.

-While this occurs, significant twoway flows of electricity along local 'poles and wires' are experienced in residential areas as homes and businesses share their energy output to meet the community's energy needs, which continues to peak as 'school gets out' and 'mealtime' begins.
+While this occurs, significant two-way flows of electricity along local 'poles and wires' are experienced in residential areas as homes and businesses share their energy output to meet the community's energy needs, which continues to peak in the evening as Queenslanders return home.